okubax/dotfiles-1/README.md

 3. My default shell is zsh and I use the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage my zsh configuration.

+4. You need to have [gnupg](https://www.archlinux.org/packages/core/x86_64/gnupg/) installed and configured properly for [pass](https://www.archlinux.org/packages/community/any/pass/) to work.

-4. Terminal colorschemes, bitmap used for wallpaper and script to load random color and match wallpaer to it on every startup is the work of [dkeg](https://github.com/dkeg/crayolo).
+4. Terminal colorschemes, bitmap used for wallpaper and script to load random color and match wallpaper to it on every startup is the work of [dkeg](https://github.com/dkeg/crayolo).